Contact

 In conclusion, I am still processing the many insights from these convenings and following up with the meaningful connections I made along the way.
 What is clear is that the field of arts and health is gaining significant momentum.
 At the same time, challenges remain—ranging from public awareness and workforce development to program implementation, research, economic validation, and policy advancement.
 Yet one thing is certain: progress will require collaboration across all sectors, and the collective impact has the potential to greatly strengthen the health and well-being of our communities.

 Please stay connected with CA for the Arts to see what we are working on to support this arts and health movement.
-Check out our Arts & Health Initiative webpage and our webinar series on YouTube.
-We are thankful for the generosity of The Music Man Foundation for supporting this initiative!
+Check out our Arts & Health Initiative webpage and our webinar series on YouTube, and follow us on social media.
+We’d like to thank the Music Man Foundation for their generous support for this initiative!